 Students of Baltimore Lab School are representatives of our school.
 Our actions at school, as well as outside of school, reflect on the entire community.
-Students are expected to demonstrate safe, respectful, and responsible behaviors at all times.
+Students are expected to SOAR - Show kindness, be Organized, Accept feedback, and be Ready to learn - at all times.